 Although your literature review will focus on reviewing academic literature in your own discipline, some literature reviews are situated at the border of two or more disciplines.
-Try to make a disctinction between discipline/s drawn upon in your research, and the discipline you are situated within, and to which you aim to make a contribution.
+If this is the case for you, try to make a disctinction between discipline/s drawn upon in your research, and the discipline you are situated within, and to which you aim to make a contribution.
 The field you will contribute to is your audience.
 Your examiner will be drawn from this field.
 If you publish, it will be in journals that publish research and scholarship of interest to this field.
 For instance, the fine arts commonly draw from a wide net of scholarship, but they will be examined by and publish in the visual arts.
-When reading and writing for the literature review, Ttry to remain mindful of the discipline informing what you are reading, consider indicating the discipline when you report research or scholarship in your review, and think about how the discipline shapes the approach taken.
+When reading and writing for the literature review, Try to remain mindful of the discipline informing what you are reading; consider indicating the discipline when you report research or scholarship in your review if relevant; and think about how the discipline shapes the approach taken.

 For a listing and description of current disciplines have a look at the wikipedia site (which links to different disciplines) at: https://en.wikipedia.org/wiki/List_of_academic_disciplines

 This site may be helpful in clarifying the discipline and sub-discipline you are writing in, and in understanding its shared concerns and approaches.